Why Frozen Food Gets Freezer Burn — and How to Stop It

 “Freezer burn doesn’t make food unsafe; it just dries it out in certain areas,” states the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS).

-However, such food isn’t exactly appetizing.
-Once you taste it, you’ll quickly realize that the flavor and texture have been compromised.
+Still, freezer-burned food isn’t very appetizing.
+Once you taste it, you’ll notice the flavor and texture have been compromised.
 “Cut away the freezer-burned parts, either before or after cooking.
 Severely freezer-burned products may need to be discarded,” advises the FSIS.

-The agency also highlighted recommended storage times for various foods in the freezer.
-For instance, raw steaks can be good for about a year, while cooked poultry is best eaten within four months.
-Again, this pertains to quality rather than safety.
-If something has been languishing at the bottom of the freezer longer than you can remember, if it smells odd, or if you can’t even identify what it is, it’s probably best to just throw it out.
+The agency also lists recommended freezer storage times for various foods.
+For instance, raw steaks can stay good for about a year, while cooked poultry is best eaten within four months.
+Again, this refers to quality rather than safety.
+If something has been languishing at the bottom of the freezer longer than you can remember, if it smells odd, or if you can’t even identify what it is, it’s probably best to throw it out.

 How to Prevent Freezer Burn?

 To avoid freezer burn, follow a few simple tips.
 The National Center for Home Food Preservation at the University of Georgia has a detailed guide on freezing.
-Experts particularly emphasize the importance of packaging.
-As mentioned earlier, freezer burn occurs when moisture escapes from food and air gets in.
-Therefore, it’s crucial to ensure that food is tightly sealed.
+The center emphasizes proper packaging.
+As mentioned earlier, freezer burn happens when moisture escapes from food and air gets in.
+So it’s crucial to make sure food is tightly sealed.

-Experts at the center assert that “store-bought meat needs to be repackaged, as its clear packaging is not moisture-vapor resistant.”
+Experts at the center say, “Store-bought meat needs to be repackaged, as its clear packaging is not moisture-vapor resistant.”

 Some foods require special preparation before freezing.
-For example, seafood or fish fillets should be briefly submerged in ice water to create a protective coating that prevents air from penetrating.
+For example, seafood and fish fillets should be briefly submerged in ice water to create a protective coating that helps keep air out.

-If you need to freeze a large quantity of food at once, you can temporarily lower the temperature in the freezer.
+If you need to freeze a large quantity of food at once, temporarily lower the temperature in the freezer.

 Conclusion

-If you decide to eat leftovers that have been forgotten in the freezer, their freezer burn won’t harm your health.
-However, they may taste unpleasant.
+If you decide to eat leftovers that have been forgotten in the freezer, freezer burn won’t harm your health.
+However, those leftovers may taste unpleasant.
 The key is to prevent moisture from escaping the food and air from getting in.
-It’s also important to remember that freezer burn is more likely if foods are stored for too long.
+Freezer burn is also more likely when foods are stored for too long.

-And remember, if you don’t accumulate forgotten food, there will be more room for ice cream.
-And that’s a real treat.
+And remember, if you don’t let forgotten food pile up, you’ll have more room for ice cream — and that’s a real treat.